w3c/webextensions/proposals/permissions_behavior_on_update.md

 ### Known Consumers

-Support for "Suppressing permissions warning on update" will enable well-established extensions (including Grammarly) to introduce new features to users that require additional permissions without the risk of accidentally disabling the extension, but at the same time, it will help avoid confusing new users with a suboptimal permission request flow immediately after installation.
+Changes listed in this proposal will enable well-established extensions to introduce new features to users that require additional permissions without the risk of accidentally disabling the extension, but at the same time, it will help avoid confusing new users with a suboptimal permission request flow immediately after installation.

 ## Specification

 ### Schema

-The permissions' granting behavior only changes when "suppress_permissions_warning_on_update" is set to "true" and only from new permissions that may trigger a warning during the update.
+The permissions' granting behavior only changes when "permissions_behavior_on_update" is set to "defer" and only for new permissions that may trigger a warning during the update.
 It doesn't change the behavior of permissions that don't trigger a warning or all permissions during install time.

-When the "suppress_permissions_warning_on_update" is absent from the manifest or explicitly set to "false," the behavior remains the same as it is right now, and new permissions with a warning will turn off the extension during the update or stop updates until the user explicitly approves it (behavior varies across browsers).
+When the "permissions_behavior_on_update" is absent from the manifest, the behavior remains the same as it is right now, and new permissions with a warning will turn off the extension during the update or stop updates until the user explicitly approves it (behavior varies across browsers).

 ### Suppress permissions warning on update

-In case "suppress_permissions_warning_on_update" is set to true, then any new permission that triggers a warning isn't granted but instead should be explicitly requested within a user gesture using "permissions.request"(https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/permissions/request).
+In case "permissions_behavior_on_update" is set to "defer", then any new permission that triggers a "warning" isn't granted but instead should be explicitly requested within a user gesture using "permissions.request"(https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/permissions/request).
 Expect that user may decline permission.

 ```
 document.querySelector('#my-button').addEventListener('click', (event) => {